BeRightBack0/XybLauncherCLI/README.md

 2. Choose your desired Fortnite version from the version selector
 3. Enter the directory to where you want the build to download
 4. Wait for the download to complete
-5. Now you can add your build to your versions
+5. Now you can add your build to your versions (automatic in the future)

+### Adding a Account
+1. From the main menu, select "Account Manager"
+2. Select "Add new Account"
+3. Fill out Account information
+4. Select your Account

 ### Launching the Game
 1. Choose your desired build from installed versions
-2. Select your account
 3. Select "Start Client" from the main menu
 4. Wait for the game to start

 ## Compatibility

 - Tested and verified working up to version 8.51
-- Season 7. doesnt work (i will fix it)
-- Launcher automaticly downloads redirect that redirects to 127.0.0.1:3531 (Probably Broken rn)
+- Launcher automaticly downloads redirects and gameservers (selection doesnt work)
 - Support for newer versions is being actively developed

 ## Upcoming Features
 - [x] Optimization
-- [x] Build Download System (Broken For Now)
+- [x] Build Download System
 - [x] Account Management
 - [x] Version Selection
 - [ ] Run OT In Game
-- [x] Custom Redirect Support (Next Update)
+- [x] Custom Redirect Support (Delayed)
 - [ ] Server Hosting Capabilities
 - [ ] PAK File Mounting (idk about this but ok)
 - [ ] Graphical User Interface
-- [x] Custom Server DLL Support (More Servers Later Later)
+- [x] Custom Server DLL Support (More Servers Later)
 - [ ] Automatic Version Adding After Downloading a Build (Delayed)
-- [ ] Version Manager Rewrite
+- [ ] Version Manager Rewrite (Next)
 - [ ] Auto Updater
+- [ ] GameServer Tunneling

 ## Known Issues
-* Build downloader not working (we are transfering from simplyblk to selfhosted solution)
-* More than one fn shipping is breaking the launcher (will be fixed next update)
+* None i think